-Add Aura Components to Any App with Lightning Out (Beta)
+Use Aura and Lightning Web Components Outside of Salesforce with Lightning Out (Beta)

-Use Lightning Out to run Aura component apps outside of Salesforce servers.
-Whether it's a Node.js app running on Heroku, a department server inside the firewall, or even SharePoint, build your custom app with Lightning Platform and run it wherever your users are.
+To run components outside of Salesforce servers, use Lightning Out, a special type of standalone Aura app.
+Whether it's a Node.js app running on Heroku or a department server inside the firewall, add your components as dependencies to a Lightning Out app.
+Then run the Lightning Out app wherever your users are.